opendr-eu/opendr/docs/reference/object-tracking-2d-fair-mot.md

 - **device**: *{'cpu', 'cuda', 'cuda:x'}, default='cuda'*
   Specifies the device to be used.
 - **threshold**: *float, default=0.0*
-  Specifies the onfidence threshold for tracking.
+  Specifies the confidence threshold for tracking.
 - **lr_step**: *list of int, default=[20]*
-  Specifies the number of epoch to change the learning step.
+  Specifies the number of epochs to change the learning step.
 - **head_conv**: *int, default=256*
   Specifies the number of channels for the network head.
 - **ltrb**: *bool, default=True*